 Webster Arboretum at Kent Park

-Brighton Town Park is surprisingly serene, despite it being bordered on one side by office buildings and across the pond by a major express way.
+Brighton Town Park is surprisingly tranquil, despite bordering offices and being located across the pond from a major expressway interchange.

 Breese Park is located along the Genesee River in West Henrietta.
 Set your sights on late-April to early-May to see the native bluebelle and trillium.